Dare Stones: Blackmail allegation

-Following the Post article, Eberhardt attempted to sell Pearce, Jr., another stone, but Pearce had grown suspicious.
+Following the Post article, Eberhardt attempted to sell Pearce Jr., another stone, but Pearce had grown suspicious.
 Eberhardt tried again, this time finally leading Pearce to an inscription on a bluff near the cave where Stone 47 was reported.
 Pearce returned to the site later with Georgia Tech geologist Count Gibson, who discovered a bottle of sulfuric acid that he surmised had been used to artificially age the writing.
 Pearce told Eberhardt he would no longer purchase stones from him, and neither of these inscriptions were added to the Brenau collection.

 Eberhardt later arranged a meeting with Pearce's mother, Lucille, about a new artifact.
-When they met, he revealed a stone similar to his previous alleged discoveries, inscribed "Peace and Dare Historical Hoaxes.
+When they met, he revealed a stone similar to his previous alleged discoveries, inscribed "Pearce and Dare Historical Hoaxes.
 We Dare Anything."
 According to Mrs. Pearce, Eberhardt demanded $200 from the Pearces, or he would submit the stone to The Saturday Evening Post and confess to forging all the Dare Stones he had produced.
-During a tense confrontation on May 13, 1941, Eberhardt kept his distance while holding a rifle, while Pearce, Jr., (with Gibson as a witness) tried to manipulate him into signing a contract that would serve as a confession.
+During a tense confrontation on May 13, 1941, Eberhardt kept his distance while holding a rifle, while Pearce Jr., (with Gibson as a witness) tried to manipulate him into signing a contract that would serve as a confession.

 The Pearce family took their side of the story to the papers, conceding that most of the Dare Stones were hoaxes.
 Eberhardt denied that he attempted extortion, although he did claim to have found the "We Dare Anything" stone no differently than the others.
 Media coverage of the story generally dismissed all of the Dare Stones as hoaxes, without specifying which of them had been linked to Eberhardt.